TanStack/query/docs/adapters/solid-query.md

 ```

 > Mutation keys are not accessors.
 Why?
 Because it is impossible to differentiate the `createMutation` overloads `createMutation(mutationFn, options)` and `createMutation(mutationKey, options)` if the mutation key is an accessor function.
-> If you need reactivity in a mutaton key you can pass the mutation key in options using an object getter.
+> If you need reactivity in a mutation key you can pass the mutation key as an option with an object getter.
 > ```tsx
 > createMutation(updateTodos, {
+>   // ✅ reactive mutation key passed as an object getter
 >   get mutationKey() {
 >     return ["todos"]
 >   }